eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@remove_image_background` Remove image background (Requirements: 'filepath')

+`@repos` Search for information online in the 'repos' category.

 `@run_python_code` Extract and run the python code in a given content

 `@save_memory` Use this function if I mention something which you think would be useful in the future and should be saved as a memory.
 Saved memories will allow you to retrieve snippets of past conversations when needed.
 (Requirements: 'memory', 'title', 'type', 'tags')

+`@science` Search for information online in the 'science' category.

+`@scientific_publications` Search for information online in the 'scientific_publications' category.

 `@search_conversations` Search chat records or conversations (Requirements: 'query')